crazywhalecc/static-php-cli/README-en.md

 ### micro.sfx Usage

+> phpmicro is a Self-Extracted Executable SAPI module, provided by [dixyes/phpmicro](https://github.com/dixyes/phpmicro).
+> This project is integrated with it.

 When using the parameter `--build-all` or `--build-micro`, the final compilation result will output a file named `./micro.sfx`, which needs to be used with your PHP source code like `code.php`.
-This file will be located in the directory `source/php-src/sapi/micro/`, simply copy it out for use.
+This file will be located in the path `buildroot/bin/micro.sfx`, simply copy it out for use.

 Prepare your project source code, which can be a single PHP file or a Phar file, for use.